mnz1988/stable-diffusion-guide/README.md

 # Getting Started <a name="start"></a>[▲](#index)

 Before or after generating your first few images, you will want to take a look at the information below to improve your experience and results.
-The top of your page should look something like this:
+The top of your page should look similar to this:

 <img src="https://huggingface.co/hollowstrawberry/stable-diffusion-guide/resolve/main/images/top.png"/>

 Here you can select your model and VAE.
 We will go over what these are and how you can get more of them.
+The collab has additional settings here too, you should ignore them for now.

 1. **Models** <a name="model"></a>[▲](#index)